• Facebook

 Why are they called potstickers?

 The legend goes that one day a chef was boiling dumplings, and he forgot about the pot on the stove.
-All of the water boiled off, and the dumplings were stuck to the bottom of the pot (hence the name potsticker).
+All of the water boiled off, and the dumplings stuck to the bottom of the pot (hence the name potsticker).
 He served them anyways and they were a huge hit, and thus began the life of the potsticker.

 A plate of potstickers served with dipping sauce.